 The router comes with preset security.
 This means that the WiFi network name (SSID), network key (password), and security option (encryption protocol) are preset in the factory.
-You can find the preset SSID and password on the router label.
+You can find the preset SSID and password on the label on the router.